zheddhe/mai25-bds-trafic-cycliste/README.md

 ## 🚀 Usage

-You can import and use the main components as a Python module:
+You can import and use the main parts as a Python module:

 ```python
 from smartcheck.dataframe_common import load_dataset_from_config